 Walter Burley Griffin in America Photographs and Essay by Mati Maldre

 Essay, Catalog, and Selected Bibliography by Paul Kruty

 The Capitol Theatre, Melbourne was bought by RMIT University in 1999.
-The theatre interior and its magnificent lighting has since been restored.
+The theatre interior and its magnificent lighting were restored in 2019.

 Newman College, Melbourne University, Melbourne.